-Sir Angus was Chair of the Anzac Centenary Advisory Board from July 2011 until March 2014.
-The Board provided strategic advice to the Australian Government in relation to the planning and implementation of the Anzac Centenary 2014-2018.
+Sir Angus was Chair of Air Services Australia from 2012-2018 and Chair of the Anzac Centenary Advisory Board from July 2011 until March 2014.

 In 2011, he was named the Australian Father of the Year and in 2012, the ACT Australian of the Year.

 Sir Angus was awarded the Degree of Doctor of the University of South Australia in August 2017, Degree of Doctor of Laws honoris causa from ANU in December 2016, Degree of Doctor of the University, honoris causa from UNSW in November 2015, and Degree of Doctor of the University from Griffith University in December 2013.

 Sir Angus is married to Liz and they have three sons and three grandchildren.